Last Updated on June 4, 2021

 In Brevard, the annual Halloweenfest in Transylvania (October 26) will take over Broad and Main Streets.
 Visitors and spectators will enjoy watching or partaking in multiple-distance runs, games, food, and more.

-On the same day in Blowing Rock, the town’s Halloween Festival starts in the early afternoon with a matinee movie, followed by games, hayrides, and a costume contest highlighting a full slate of events.
+On the same day in Blowing Rock, the small town’s amazing Halloween Festival starts in the early afternoon with a matinee movie, followed by games, hayrides, and a costume contest highlighting a full slate of events.

 Over on the coast, the Outer Banks town of Kill Devil Hills will host its Halloween Parade (October 27), with a costume contest and trick-or-treat for those who participate.

 Oktoberfests and Beer Events